Learn the five daily actions that can boost mood and support our mental health.

 And in the spirit of learning, experiment.

-I'd love to know what you think and how you get your well-being 5-a-day.
+I'd love to know what you think and what ways you get your well-being 5-a-day.
 Tell me in the comments or send me a message.

 Take care of you.